 Free School Meals / Pupil Premium

 If you are in receipt of certain benefits, your child may qualify for ‘Free School Meals’.
 Even though school lunches are free for all children in Reception to Year 2, we would still strongly urge you to apply for ‘Free School Meals’ if you think there’s a chance you might be eligible.
-If your child qualifies, the school will then receive extra funding called ‘Pupil Premium’ which we use to support your child in many ways such as providing an allocation of free school uniform and offering free use of the school’s Breakfast Club.
+If your child qualifies, the school will then receive extra funding called ‘Pupil Premium’ which we will use to support your child in many ways such as providing an allocation of free school uniform and offering free use of the school’s Breakfast Club.
 It’s quick and easy to apply – please click here for more information.

 School Milk and Snacks

 All children under the age of five are entitled to free school milk.
 If your child is starting Reception, you will receive a form in your admissions pack to sign up for milk.
 If your child is over 5, you can still choose to pay for them to have milk at school – please click here for details.
-All children in Reception to Year 2 receive a free piece of fruit/vegetable in school each day, although they may bring in an alternative snack if preferred.
+All children in Reception to Year 2 receive a free piece of fruit/vegetable in school each day, although they may bring in an alternative healthy snack if preferred.
 Children in Year 3 and above are encouraged to bring a healthy, substantial snack to school each day.
 Every child should always please bring a named water bottle to school.